sap-tutorials/Tutorials/tutorials/conversational-ai-faq-chatbot-beginner/conversational-ai-faq-chatbot-beginner.md

 [ACCORDION-BEGIN [Step 2: ](Download CSV with questions)]

-Download our sample [`HowToBuildAChatbot.csv`](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/conversational-ai-faq-chatbot-beginner/HowToBuildAChatbot.csv), which has questions and answers related to learning how to create chatbots with SAP Conversational AI.
+Download our sample <a href="https://github.com/SAPDocuments/Tutorials/raw/master/tutorials/conversational-ai-faq-chatbot-beginner/HowToBuildAChatbot.csv" download>`HowToBuildAChatbot.csv`</a>, which has questions and answers related to learning how to create chatbots with SAP Conversational AI.

 ![Microsoft Excel](FAQ-excel.png)